Help with energy bills and the cost of living

 You might also get extra amounts if any of these things apply.

-Find out more about pension credit from Age UK.
+Find out more about claiming pension credit on Age UK.

 £150 warm home discount

-You can get £150 off your electricity bill in winter if you either:
+You could get £150 off your electricity bill in winter if you get:

 Your energy supplier must be part of the scheme.
 The bill must be in your name or your partner's name.